7 Ayurvedic Smoothie Recipes by Body Type

 - 1 teaspoon maple syrup (optional)

-Method: Blend all ingredients until creamy.
+Method: Blend everything until creamy.
 Serve at room temperature or slightly cool.

 4. Cucumber Mint Refresher